pcroland/pptu/README.md

 Options:
 * `--auto`: Skip prompts to confirm autofilled data is correct and upload fully automatically (unless we're unable to infer some info without user input)
-* `--short`: Temporary hack for files shorter than 20 minutes (5 minutes for full seasons), takes screenshots at 1/2/3/4 minutes rather than 5/10/15/20.
-Eventually duration will be auto-detected.
 * `--snapshots`: Override number of snapshots to take (default: 4).

 ## Notes